josephgarnier/fast-sim-design/README.md

 # fast-sim-design

-A virtual environment for fast agent-based simulation design.
+A virtual environment for fast agent-based simulation design. **Development in progress**